GameLoverNL/intranetv2/README.md

         - Change the pagination so you can use both the user and department paginator at the same  time, see: (*done*)
         - [Laravel paginator docs](https://laravel.com/docs/10.x/pagination#multiple-paginator-instances-per-page)
         - This was stupid, it was just one function that had to be added to the paginate method (`withQueryString()`), but it works now :D

-- ### Authorization
-    - Profile
-        - Link TeamSpeak identifier to intranet using TeamSpeak webquery
-    - Discord
-        - Link the user Discord account to the platform using the Socialite package

-- ### Docker containerization
-    All these images should be put into one `docker-compose` file to easily distribute and be able to setup a new website
-    - MariaDB
-        - Docker container command
-            - `docker run -d -p <xxxx>:<xxxx> -e MARIADB_ROOT_PASSWORD=<password> -e MARIADB_USER=<username> --name <docker_container_name> mariadb:<version>`
-    - Caddy/Nginx/Apache
-    - Meilisearch
-    - *Bitnami/laravel*

 ## Progress
 *This section will give a list of all the things that have been done with the date and commit message*